gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 As a matter of fact, it will just fly past it.
 First, we notice that when we are close to the tower, Starship is too high in the sky.
-So, what we could do is reducing the thrust command when we are close to the re-entry tower.
+So, what we could do is reduce the thrust command when we are close to the re-entry tower.
 This will make gravity "win" and get Starship to lose altitude.
 Let's do so with another if statement: if Starship's x position is sufficiently